 While not as frequently used as secondary research, primary research still represents a significant part of overall marketing research.
 For many organizations, especially large consumer products firms, spending on primary research far exceeds spending on secondary research.

-The primary research market consists of marketers carrying out their own research and an extensive group of companies offering their services to marketers.
+The primary research market consists of marketers carrying out their own research and an extensive group of research companies offering their services to marketers.
 These companies include:

 Primary research is collected in a research “instrument” designed to record information for later analysis.
 Marketing researchers use many types of instruments from basic methods that record participant responses to highly advanced electronic measurement where research participants are connected to sophisticated equipment.

-As we see in the next sections primary data collection offers advantages and disadvantages for the marketer.
+As we see in the next sections, primary data collection offers advantages and disadvantages for the marketer.